 In Australia, youth unemployment is at its highest since the late 1990s – upwards of 20 per cent in some areas.
 Australian Bureau of Statistics data shows long-term unemployment for young people has more than tripled since 2008, and underemployment is also growing.
 On average, 282,000 young people are unemployed across the country at any given time, and the average trend unemployment rate for people aged 15 to 24 looking for full-time work is 15.7 per cent.

 It’s no wonder, then, that youth organisations are finding that getting a job is a major stressor for young people.
-Youth unemployment was one of the top five issues identified among Australians aged 17-24 in a survey by the Australian Youth Affairs Coalition, and a recent Mission Australia survey found that more than half of young Australians feel there are barriers impacting on their ability to achieve in life.
+Youth unemployment was one of the top five issues identified among Australians aged 17-24 in a survey by the Australian Youth Affairs Coalition.
+Similarly, a recent Mission Australia survey found that more than half of young Australians feel there are barriers impacting on their ability to achieve in life.

-Fundamentally, what’s being suggested is a more holistic approach to skills development.
+What’s being suggested here is a more holistic approach to skills development.
 By supporting young people to develop these foundational skills, we can help them function in society across a range of interactions – not just transitioning to work.
-As Ban Ki-moon suggests, the flow-on benefits for individual students and the wider community are significant.
+And as Ban Ki-moon acknowledges, the flow-on benefits for individual students and the wider community are significant.

-This holistic, ‘whole person’ approach underpins all our education, training and employment programs at Jesuit Social Services.
-Our programs engage some of the most disadvantaged and vulnerable young people in our community – for example, young people who have not completed high school, or who haven’t been able to live at home in a supportive environment.
-Having experienced multiple and complex hardship, the young people we work with face significant and unique skills barriers and have had limited access to learning, training and job opportunities.
+This holistic, ‘whole person’ approach underpins all of Jesuit Social Services’ education, training and employment programs.
+Our programs engage some of the most disadvantaged young people in our community – for example, young people who have not completed high school, or who haven’t been able to live at home in a supportive environment.
+Having experienced multiple and complex hardship, the young people we work with face significant skills barriers and have had limited access to learning, training and job opportunities.
 Here’s how we help them mentally and emotionally prepare for work:

 One of our key education initiatives is Jesuit Community College, a registered training organisation that helps people gain real skills for life, learning and work.
 Our College offers an inclusive, holistic and tailored alternative for students who are on the margins of mainstream education.
-Through a suite of courses, we provide access to hands-on experience that teaches young people both technical and employability skills – such as the ability to follow directions, work as part of a team and adhere to a routine.
+Through a suite of courses, we provide access to hands-on experience that teaches young people both technical and employability skills – like the ability to follow directions, work as part of a team and stick to a routine.

 We’re also involved in a youth Industry Employment Initiative trial, with Social Ventures Australia, Brotherhood of St Laurence and Mission Australia.
 Through the collaboration, we work with major employers like Coles to ascertain their needs and then train disadvantaged jobseekers and place them into roles.
-This training starts with the essential skills and attributes required to work – such as employer expectations, personal hygiene, presentation, understanding routines and work ethic – through to hospitality, customer service skills and first aid.
-The initiative also provides each young person with one-on-one support, to make sure the skills they develop address their particular barriers to employment
+Training starts with the essential skills and attributes needed for work – such as employer expectations, personal hygiene, presentation, understanding routines and work ethic – and continues through to hospitality, customer service skills and first aid.
+The program also provides each young person with one-on-one support, to make sure the skills they develop address their unique employment barriers.

-The process of becoming ‘work ready’ is different for each young person, but the pathway to work is even more challenging for young people who experience multiple and complex disadvantage is more challenging than for those who don’t.
-For the young people we work with, developing employability skills may take significant time and resources.
+The process of becoming work ready is different for each young person, but the pathway to work is even more challenging for young people who face complex disadvantage.
+For these young people, developing employability skills can take significant time and resources.
 But our commitment to a holistic, tailored approach to skills development means we’re prepared to support them every step of the journey.
-We know from experience that employability skills provide youth with more than a job or an income – they also provide a sense of identity, empowerment and purpose, and result in genuine change for individuals and their communities.
+We know from experience that employability skills provide youth with more than a job or an income – they also provide a sense of identity, empowerment and purpose.